How to engage your audience so they “can’t take their eyes off you.”

 I am convinced that charisma, whilst more geared naturally towards some than others, is a skill that can be learned.

-Over the next three blogs, I will be looking in a little more detail into the ingredients that comprise this ‘ingredient X’, starting here with perhaps the hardest one to master – eye contact.
+Over the next few blogs, I will be looking in a little more detail into the ingredients that comprise this ‘ingredient X’, starting here with perhaps the hardest one to master – eye contact.

 There are various schools of thought, but if you think about a communication from the audiences perspective – whether in a team meeting or a larger scenario – what they really want is to have a connection with the speaker.